abahmanem/near-node-setup-shardnet/tutorial/staking-pool.md

  ## Ping

- A Ping should be issued each epoch to keep track of rewards.
+ A Ping should be issued freequently to be illigible for rewards.

  To run a Ping, use the following command: